Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Discretization of the Stokes Equations

 The second discretization that we consider is the Scott-Vogelius (SV) discretization, \pkpkmonedisc{}, comprised of continuous piecewise polynomials of degree $k$ for the velocity and discontinuous piecewise polynomials of degree $k-1$ for the pressure.
 The inf-sup stability of the SV discretization depends on the polynomial degree ($k$) of the function spaces and properties of the mesh used to assemble the system.
 In~\cite{qin1994convergence,zhang2005new}, the \pkpkmonedisc{} discretization is shown to be stable for $k \geq d$ on any mesh that results from a single step of barycentric refinement of any triangular (tetrahedral) mesh.
-Such a refinement is depicted in~\cref{fig:mesh_c}, where we use $R_\mathcal{B}(\Omega_h)$ to denote the barycentric refinement of mesh $\Omega_h$.
-In~\cite{zhang2008p1,zhang2011quadratic}, the polynomial order required for inf-sup stability of the SV discretization is lowered to $k \geq d-1$ when the mesh is given by a Powell-Sabin split of a triangular or tetrahedral mesh, $\Omega_h$, but we do not consider such meshes in this work.
+Such a refinement is depicted in~\cref{fig:mesh_c}, where $R_\mathcal{B}(\Omega_h)$ denotes the barycentric refinement of mesh $\Omega_h$.
+In~\cite{zhang2008p1,zhang2011quadratic}, the polynomial order required for inf-sup stability of the SV discretization is lowered to $k \geq d-1$ when the mesh is given by a Powell-Sabin split of a triangular or tetrahedral mesh, $\Omega_h$, but we do not consider such meshes.
 An important advantage of the SV discretization over the TH discretization is that the choice of the discontinuous discrete pressure space satisfies the relationship that the divergence of any velocity in \pk{} is exactly represented in the pressure space, \pkmonedisc{}; therefore, enforcing the divergence constraint weakly leads to velocities that are point-wise divergence free as well.
 This is not the case for TH elements, although an additional grad-div stabilization term can be used to achieve stronger point-wise mass conservation~\cite{john2017divergence,case2011connection,linke2011convergence}.
-In this work, we focus on the \ptwoponedisc{} discretization on barycentrically refined meshes in two dimensions, leaving higher-order and other mesh constructions for future work.
+This work focuses on the \ptwoponedisc{} discretization on barycentrically refined meshes in two dimensions.